asascience-open/nextgen-ioos-2023/xpublish-exploring/README.md

 For the end-user, you can choose which variable to calculate using the URL syntax `/[dataset]/[variable]/mean`.
 For example, http://localhost:9000/datasets/air_temperature/air/mean

-## Working with Large Marine Environment (LME) regions
+## Working with Custom Bounding Boxes

 Another custom plugin is defined in `lme.py`.
 You can access this plugin at http://localhost:9000/lme/

+The plugin defines several regions of interest (not actual LME's, but several areas of interest from GMRI).
+The key or `lmi_ID` references a bounding box which can be used to subset any of the datasets, assuming those overlap.

 This plugin will provide a subset of data based on the bounding box defined for each LME.
 The URL structure is `/[dataset]/lme/[lme_ID]` for example, http://localhost:9000/datasets/air_temperature/lme/EC/

-> Note: This will currently return "NaN" as the regions don't overlap.
+> Note: This will currently return "NaN" when the regions don't overlap.
 This is something we can work on as part of this breakout session.

 ## Combining the Plugins